whawker/whawker.github.io/_posts/2016-07-15-deprecating-react-components-with-higher-order-components.md

 export default deprecated;
 ```

-Of course you could ramp the warnings up 11 and prevent the deprecated component being render at all.
+Of course you could ramp the warnings up to 11 and prevent the deprecated component being rendered at all.
 (Again, only in development mode).

 ```js
 import React, { Component } from 'react';